-Based on the above diagram (extracted from the official documentation) you can have a better understanding about the structure of the MongoDB Replica Set.
+Based on the diagram above (extracted from the official documentation) you can have a better understanding about the structure of the MongoDB Replica Set.

-You can think a Shard as a set of instances running with a subset of data.
+You can think of a Shard as a set of instances running with a subset of data.
 The chunks of data will be defined based on a key that you have to choose to split the data into multiple shards.
 Each subset can also be replicated into a replica set.
 In this kind of configuration, you have a router server(s), a config server(s) and the shards.
 Your application accesses the router nodes to execute the operations, the router accesses the config servers to fetch information about the location of the data and the shards to execute the operations.

-MongoDB offers following ways to perform aggregation.
+MongoDB offers the following ways to perform aggregation.
 This is useful when we have Shard resource and multiple instances running (maybe hundreds or thousands):